‘The Bachelor’ 2017 Winner, Nick Viall Reportedly Won’t Have Happy Ending

 Nick said goodbye to some ladies on this week’s episode of The Bachelor 2017.
 There are now six girls remaining who will compete for his attention and hope to get through to the hometown dates.
 However, Reality Steve already spoiled this year’s winner and it is no other than Vanessa Grimaldi.

-In the report, Reality Steve stated that Grimaldi emerged as The Bachelor 2017 winner and she got engaged to Nick.
+In the report, Reality Steve stated that Grimaldi emerged as The Bachelor 2017winner and she got engaged to Nick.
 However, it was mentioned that the couple will not last that long and that there have already been unpleasant things said about them.
 One report from InTouch Weekly mentioned that rumored winner Vanessa felt betrayed by Nick after reviewing The Bachelor episodes.

 A source for the publication allegedly said that Vanessa initially thought Nick was “really sweet and charming toward her.”
 However, when she watched each episode again, she came to realize that Nick is not genuine and thought that he is behaving inappropriately.